Support Centre

 Two samples of text on a white background; each says 'Example text' in the same serif font face, size and weight.
 On the left, the text is black and easy to read.
 On the right, the text is a light yellow and difficult to see against the white background.

-• Use dark colors on a light background, or light colors on dark background
+✅ Use dark colors on a light background, or light colors on a dark background.

-• Run Venngage's Accessibility Checker to check for contrast ratios and see suggestions
+✅ Run Venngage’s Accessibility Checker to test contrast ratios and get improvement suggestions.

-Available on the following Venngage subscription plans: Free, Premium, Business and Enterprise.
+Available on Free, Premium, Business, and Enterprise plans.

 The feature(s) discussed in this article is available on the following Venngage subscription plans: Free, Premium, Business and Enterprise.